Reducing the burden of restaurant finding for people with disabilities

 Impact of DineAble

-While I did not conduct large-scale measurement, the design solutions directly addressed the core problems identified in research:
+While I did not conduct large-scale impacts, the design solutions directly addressed the core problems identified in research:

-While I did not conduct large-scale measurement, the design solutions directly addressed the core problems identified in research:
+While I did not conduct large-scale impacts, the design solutions directly addressed the core problems identified in research:

 Shifted the burden away from users